Disappearance of Heather Elvis: Affair with Sidney Moorer

 To make sure Sidney remained faithful to her, Tammy handcuffed him to the couple's bed every night, changed his phone password to one only she knew and accompanied him whenever he traveled outside the house, he said later.
 Sidney agreed to all these restrictions in order to save their marriage.
 Tammy also made Sidney get her name tattooed above his crotch.

 However, Tammy continued to contact Elvis, sending threatening texts or implying that she was going to kill her husband.
 On November 1, Elvis texted back that she was "no one you need to worry about anymore".
 A text that said "by the way, dad no longer has his phone", presumably referring to Sidney, drew a period in response from Elvis, her only other direct response to the many messages she received from Tammy.
 Tammy also tried to get Elvis fired from her job at the Tilted Kilt, calling the restaurant regularly and telling them her husband would stop repairing their equipment as long as Elvis continued working there.
 At one point, Sidney reportedly managed to begin texting Elvis again, telling her that his wife had not objected to the affair itself, since she also had a lover, but to his lying about it.
 Elvis asked him when he would have his phone back, and he said the relationship was over.
 She agreed, but said she wanted Tammy to stop calling the Tilted Kilt.
 "I lost hours today because they sent me home after she kept calling", she wrote at one point.

 On November 5, Elvis retweeted a joke by comedian Daniel Tosh that seemed to be indirectly referencing the affair: "hey married fellas, you can either cheat on your wife OR murder her. never both. that's when you get caught."
-The Moorers and their two children left South Carolina to drive to Disneyland for a vacation on November 19.
+The Moorers and their two children left South Carolina to drive to Disney World for a vacation on November 19.
 They returned on December 11.